redox-os/website/content/news/this-month-250630.md

 - (programs) Wildan Mubarok fixed the source download of the libgmp recipe on GitHub CI (due to blocked Microsoft IPs) by using the GNU FTP mirror
 - (programs) Ron Williams fixed GNU sed
 - (programs) Oleg Pittman converted the cmatrix, dynamic-example, Pixelcannon, patch, rustual-boy, ScummVM, ttf-hack, Gigalomania, OpenTTD, Sopwith, Duktape, SDL_gfx, SDL_image, SDL_ttf, generaluser-rs, Timidity, vttest, GNU Grep, libc-bench, Periodictable, Schismtracker and mdp recipes to TOML
+- (programs) bjorn3 converted the osdemo, sdl2-gears, ncdu and sdl-player recipes to TOML
+- (programs) Wildan Mubarok enabled more recipes for ARM64
+- (programs) Wildan Mubarok fixed GNU Nano by adding a missing dependency
+- (programs) Wildan Mubarok disabled the OpenSSL man pages to speedup building a lot
 - (programs) Josh Megnauth converted the powerline-rs shell to TOML
 - (programs) Ribbon fixed and packaged many tools and demos written in Rust
 - (programs) bjorn3 removed some recipes that aren't used anymore and use the deprecated `recipe.sh` format
-- (programs) David Campbell added the `BROWSER` environment variable in the `desktop` variant configuration
+- (programs) David Campbell added the `BROWSER` environment variable in the `desktop` variant configuration to fix programs that use the default web browser to do tasks
+- (programs) David Campbell packaged the [Copenhagen Hnefatafl](https://github.com/dcampbell24/hnefatafl) client

 ## Build System Improvements